 More parents are opting to give children pocket money via apps such as GoHenry, rather than handing out cash that can easily go missing.
-If your child has a GoHenry prepaid debit card, you can set up a weekly pocket money transfer to their account.
+If your child has a GoHenry kids debit card, you can set up a weekly pocket money transfer to their account.
 Both you and your child can see exactly how much they have saved, right down to the last penny.

 5. Earn pocket money from doing chores